RAK3272-SiP Quick Start Guide

 ABP Configuration for TTN

-The RAK3272-SiP Breakout Board which has a RAK3172-SiP module in it can be configured using WisToolBox to do the ABP configuration.
-WisToolBox is a software tool that supports RAK3172-SiP module.
-It automatically detects RAK3172-SiP module once connected to PC.
-Below are the options in WisToolBox that the ABP configuration can be done.
+The RAK3272-SiP Breakout Board, which includes a RAK3172-SiP module, can be configured for ABP using WisToolBox.
+This software tool supports the RAK3172 module and automatically detects the module when connected to a PC.
+Below are the options available in WisToolBox for ABP configuration:

 ABP Configuration for TTN via WisToolBox UI